Quicken Windows Help

 Reviewing matched transactions

 1. Locate the Amazon transaction in your register.
-It appears as a split transaction with individual line items.

-If you have Compare to Register (C2R) turned on, click the Amazon transaction in the C2R section to view the split details in the register.
+If you have Compare to Register (C2R) turned on, select the Amazon transaction in the C2R section to view the split details in the register.
 If the categorization looks correct, accept the transaction as you normally would.

 Editing a matched transaction